 At a $6MM price tag through his age-34 season, the figure for Wennberg is indicative of a limited free agent market, especially down the middle.
 With another forward now erased from the board, Utah’s Nick Schmaltz remains the likely top center available.
 The 29-year-old is peaking at the right time, with 36 points in 42 games, and would be wise to hit the market with another counterpart now out of the picture.

-Once a high end prospect for Columbus, Wennberg broke out in 2016-17 with 56 points, seemingly on his path to become a high end offensive top six driver.
-Since then, he’s had no more than 38 points in a season, ending up a more defensive center with playmaking ability.
-He made stops in Florida, Seattle, and New York, before coming to San Jose on a generous deal which helped the rebuilding club fill the void of Logan Couture while reaching the cap floor.
+Once a high-end prospect for Columbus, Wennberg broke out in 2016-17 with 56 points, seemingly on his path to becoming a high-end offensive top-six driver.
+Since then, he’s had no more than 38 points in a season, becoming a more defensive center with playmaking ability.
+He made stops in Florida, Seattle, and New York before coming to San Jose on a generous deal, which helped the rebuilding club fill the void of Logan Couture while reaching the cap floor.

 Above the .500 mark at the midway point, San Jose sneaking into the playoffs still seems unlikely, but considering their progress under Head Coach Ryan Warsofsky, the team will be a threat for the duration of Wennberg’s deal.
 With an abundance of assets and the unique opportunity to overhaul their back end this summer, Grier checks a big box today, with his forward corps mostly sorted out.